unicode-org/icu/docs/userguide/collation/customization/index.md

 - `[normalization on]`

 Turns on or off the UCOL_NORMALIZATION_MODE attribute.
-If set to on, a quick check and neccessary normalization will be performed.
+If set to on, a quick check and necessary normalization will be performed.

 #### strength
 - `[strength 1]`